Kady Sandel Review: What Is Her Floating Agency Model?

 - Create a passive income business.

-Actual Data of Creative Agency Outsourcing
+What Are the Actual Data of Creative Agency Outsourcing?

 - Starter Story reports that contractor-based creative agencies average 50% profit margins.
 Kady’s claim of 60% to 70% profit margins is higher than industry standards.
 Aiming too high makes your agency less competitive.